digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 In a real world scenario you want to have resiliency for your applications.
 On the other hand, you want to be more efficient on resources and cut down costs as well.
 You need something that can scale your application on demand.

-Most of the time you created application `Deployments` using a fixed `ReplicaSet` number.
-But, in production environments which are variably put under load by external users, it is not always that simple.
-It is inefficient to just go ahead and change some static values every time your web application deployments are put under load and start to misbehave, based on a specific period of the day, holidays or other special events, when many users come and visit your shopping site.
+Most of the time you created Kubernetes `Deployments` for your applications using a fixed `ReplicaSet` number.
+But, in production environments which are variably put under load by external requests, it is not always that simple.
+It is inefficient to change the replica set value every time your web application is under load and starts to misbehave.
+Main reason(s) can be: your application receives more requests each afternoon (a specific period of the day), or when holidays are coming and many users visit your shopping site.
 Then, when the crowded period is over, you must go back and scale down your web deployments to avoid waste of resources, and reduce infrastructure costs.

-This is were [Horizontal Pod Autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale) kicks in, and provides a solution for more efficient resource usage, as well as reducing costs.
+This is where [Horizontal Pod Autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale) kicks in, and provides a solution for more efficient resource usage, as well as reducing costs.
 It is a closed loop system that automatically grows or shrinks resources (application Pods), based on current needs.
 You create a `HorizontalPodAutoscaler` (or `HPA`) resource for each application deployment that needs autoscaling, and let it take care of the rest for you automatically.

 Horizontal pod scaling deals with adjusting replicas for application Pods, whereas vertical pod scaling deals with resource requests and limits for containers within Pods.

 ### How Horizontal Pod Autoscaling Works

-At a high level, each `HPA` does the following:
+At a high level, `HPA` does the following:

 1. Keeps an eye on resource requests metrics coming from your application workloads (Pods), by querying the metrics server.
-2. Compares the target threshold value that you set in the HPA definition with the average resource utilization observed on your application  workloads (CPU and memory).
+2. Compares the target threshold value that you set in the HPA definition with the average resource utilization observed for your application workloads (CPU and memory).
 3. If the target threshold is reached, then HPA will scale up your application deployment to meet higher demands.
 Otherwise, if below the threshold, it will scale down the deployment.
-To see how HPA computes the final replica count, you can visit the [algorithm details](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details) page from the official documentation.
+To see what logic HPA uses to scale your application deployment, please visit the [algorithm details](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details) page from the official documentation.

-Under the hood, `HorizontalPodAutoscaler` is just another CRD (`Custom Resource Definition`) which drives a Kubernetes control loop implemented via a dedicated controller within the `Control Plane` of your cluster.
-Basically, you define a `HorizontalPodAutoscaler` YAML manifest targeting your application `Deployment`, and have the resource created in your cluster as usual, via `kubectl`. **Please bear in mind that you cannot target objects that cannot be scaled, such as a `DaemonSet` for example.**
+Under the hood, a `HorizontalPodAutoscaler` is just another CRD (`Custom Resource Definition`) which drives a Kubernetes control loop implemented via a dedicated controller within the `Control Plane` of your cluster.
+Basically, you create a `HorizontalPodAutoscaler` YAML manifest targeting your application `Deployment`, and then use `kubectl` to apply the HPA resource in your cluster. **Please bear in mind that you cannot target objects that cannot be scaled, such as a `DaemonSet` for example.**

 In order to do its magic, HPA needs a metrics server available in your cluster to scrape required metrics, such as CPU and memory utilization.
 One popular option is the [Kubernetes Metrics Server](https://github.com/kubernetes-sigs/metrics-server). **Please bear in mind that the `Kubernetes Metrics Server` was created to provide CPU and memory utilization metrics only.**

 Metrics server acts as an extension for the `Kubernetes API` server, thus offering more features.
 In a nutshell, the `Kubernetes Metrics Server` works by collecting `resource metrics` from `Kubelets` and exposing them via the `Kubernetes API Server` to be consumed by `Horizontal Pod Autoscaler`.
 Metrics API can also be accessed by `kubectl top`, making it easier to debug autoscaling pipelines.

-Please make sure to read and understand metrics server main purpose, by visiting the [use cases](https://github.com/kubernetes-sigs/metrics-server#use-cases) section from the main documentation (this is important as well).
+Please make sure to read and understand metrics server main purpose, by visiting the [use cases](https://github.com/kubernetes-sigs/metrics-server#use-cases) section from the main documentation (this is important).

-For custom metrics (anything else than CPU and memory), you can use [Prometheus](https://prometheus.io) via a special adapter, named [prometheus-adapter](https://github.com/kubernetes-sigs/prometheus-adapter).
-It means, you can scale applications on other metrics such as the number of HTTP requests for example, rather than CPU and/or memory utilization.
+For custom metrics (anything else than CPU or memory), you can use [Prometheus](https://prometheus.io) via a special adapter, named [prometheus-adapter](https://github.com/kubernetes-sigs/prometheus-adapter).
+It means, you can scale applications using other metrics (such as the number of HTTP requests), rather than CPU and/or memory utilization.

 This tutorial will show you how to:

-- Deploy `Kubernetes Metrics Server` to your `DOKS` cluster for the `Horizontal Pod Autoscaler` to work.
+- Deploy `Kubernetes Metrics Server` to your `DOKS` cluster.
-- Create a `HPA`, targeting a sample `application deployment`.
+- Understand main concepts, and how to create `HPAs` for your applications.
-- Test the HPA setup, by inducing `load` on the sample `application pods`.
+- Test each HPA setup, using two scenarios: constant and variable application load.
-- Configure and use the `Prometheus Adapter`, to scale applications using custom metrics.
+- Configure and use the `Prometheus Adapter` to scale applications using custom metrics.

 For more in depth explanations, please visit the official documentation page for the [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale).